Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization: More General Privacy Guarantees for Matrix Factorization

 With this definition, we state our main privacy theorem, whose proof is provided in~\cref{sec:proof main theorem}. \begin{theorem} Let $\mathcal{O}_\attacker=AG+BZ$ be the attacker knowledge of a trust model on a linear DL algorithm, and denote $\mechanism(G)$ the corresponding mechanism.
 Let $\Pi$ be a participation scheme for $G$.
 For $Z\sim{\cal N}\left(0,\nu^2\right)^{\nbnoise\times\nbparams}$, when $A$ is a column-echelon matrix and there exists some matrix $C$ such that $A=BC$ with

 then $\mechanism$ is $\frac{1}{\sigma}$-GDP, even when $G$ is chosen adaptively. \end{theorem} \Cref{th:main} shows that the privacy guarantees of a matrix factorization mechanism remain valid for a broader class of matrices $A$, even when the gradient vector is chosen \emph{adaptively}, i.e., when it may depend arbitrarily on all \emph{past} information \citep{denisovImprovedDifferentialPrivacy2022}.
 The column-echelon form property of the matrix ensures it cannot depend on \emph{future} information.
 This generalization of the usual lower-triangular property is necessary when considering attackers who have only partial information over the network.
 Most sets of observations that follow the natural causal ordering in DL can be rewritten as a column-echelon matrix.

 Our result generalizes existing results by allowing $A$ to be rectangular and possibly rank-deficient, a relaxation crucial for applying it to DL algorithms.
-The price of this extension is a dependency on $B$: since $C$ is not invertible, $B$ is not unique, and sensitivity now depends on both the encoder matrix $C$ and the decoder matrix $B$.
-The correction $\pseudoinverse{B}B$ can be seen as a projection of the columns of $C$ onto the row space of $B$, discarding inaccessible gradient combinations.
+The price of this extension is a dependency on $B$: since $B$ may not be invertible, $C$ is not unique, and the sensitivity now depends on both the encoder matrix $C$ and the decoder matrix $B$.
+The correction $\pseudoinverse{B}B$ can be interpreted as a projection of the columns of $C$ onto the row space of $B$, discarding unobserved gradient combinations.
 When $B$ is square and full rank, as in prior work, we recover the known formula $\sens_\Pi(C ; B) = \sens_\Pi(C ; I) = \sens_\Pi(C)$.

-\begin{remark} In DL, the participation schema $\Pi$ is also slightly modified.
+\begin{remark} In DL, the participation scheme $\Pi$ is also slightly modified.
 A participation pattern $\pi$ is associated to a local dataset ${\cal D}_u$ and can be non-negative only for the rows in $\{u, n+u, \dots, (T-1)n + u\}$, which corresponds to gradients computed from ${\cal D}_u$. \end{remark}